 The LG 360 CAM is one of the most affordable cameras on the list and it doesn't fall short on specs.
 It comes equipped with two 13MP, 200-degree wide angle cameras, surpassing several competitors.
 There's also a 1,200mAh battery and 4GB internal memory, which can be supplemented by a microSD card, and you'll get 2K video and 5.1 surround sound channel recording through three microphones.

 Like several other cameras, you'll be able to upload to YouTube360 and Google Street View, or view the content on the LG 360 VR.

 The KeyMission 360 is the first in a line of action cams from the veteran camera company.
 The camera has two lenses with f2.0 apertures and 20MP sensors that can record footage in 4K with electronic stabilization.

 Another tough little guy, the 360fly 4K promises water, dust and shock resistance along with 1,504 x 1,504-pixel resolution at 30 frames per second.
-However because there's only one lens, there's no spherical image.
-A newer version is on the way that shoots in 4K and costs $100 more.
+However, because there's only one lens there's no spherical image.

 The Insta360 actually comes in two flavors: The Air is a BB-8 lookalike that works with Android devices via either USB-C or Micro-USB while the more flat (and, frankly, less cute) Nano is built for iPhones via Lightning.
 Both of them are built to quickly and easily create 360-degree videos to share and stream on the social networks of your choice.
 The Air has the added benefit of an optional and totally adorable stand that makes it look like a certain Star Wars droid having a fun day on a scooter.